Skip to content

 Maps

-In Groovy, maps are a commonly used data structure for storing key-value pairs.
-Below are some common Groovy map operations.
+Maps are another common data structure in Groovy, storing key-value pairs.
+Here are some frequently used map operations.

 Defining Maps